t-barrett/academic-kickstart/content/home/experience.md

 * Generation of Visual Stimuli
     * Developed and documented a programmatic stimuli generation process using [imagemagick] (https://imagemagick.org/index.php) on a Linux virtual machine, and Adobe Photoshop.

 * Data Collection
     * Developed and maintained automated analysis workflows using batch files to sync lab desktops and remote laptops.

 * Data Processing
    * Munged messy Excel files into tidy CSV files using Python.

 * Data Analyis
-  * Deployed analysis using R scripts to run both locally and by our collaborators at University of Utah's Scientific Computing and Imaging Institute.
+  * Developed analysis using R scripts to run both locally and by our collaborators at University of Utah's Scientific Computing and Imaging Institute.
-* Delivered end-to-end datavis and analysis pipeline that continued to be used in future experiments.
+  * Deployed end-to-end data visualization and analysis pipeline that continued to be used for project.

 * Co-authored paper: "Where are you?
 The effect of uncertainty and its visual representation on location judgments in GPS-like displays."
   * Awarded 2016 Raymond Nickerson Best Paper Award in Journal of Experimental Psychology: Applied.

 * Presented research at all-hands meetings in Salt Lake City and Santa Barbara.
   """